 At Big Dog Ranch Rescue, we’re proud to comfortably house over 600 animals as they wait to find their Forever Home.
 Nevertheless, in order to give more animals a place to stay on our campus, we need the help of foster parents.

 As a foster parent, your goal is to find the rescue a Forever Home.
 This involves taking our rescue to adoption events, regular check-ins with the ranch, and giving them a safe home.
 Fostering allows rescues to live outside of the campus and experience being part of a family as they await adoption.

-Time in a foster home can range from several days to several months.
-We’ll be able to give you a better estimate for your dog before you take him/her home.
+A dog’s time in a foster home can range from a few days to several months.
+Every rescue is different, so every foster experience will be different.
+We are able to give a better estimate for your specific foster dog before you take them home.

 Disclaimer: The foster parent agrees that the dog remains under the jurisdiction of Big Dog Ranch Rescue and cannot be abandoned, sold or given to a shelter, retail establishment or research institution.
 The dog must be placed under the adoption guidelines of Big Dog Ranch Rescue and possession of the dog cannot be transferred to another individual without permission from the Big Dog Ranch Rescue foster or adoptions team.
 The foster parent understands that Big Dog Ranch Rescue has the right to remove the foster dog from the foster home at any time.
 All medical treatment must be pre-approved by Big Dog Ranch Rescue.
 If at any time you feel that you cannot properly care for your Big Dog Ranch Recuse dog, please provide us as much notice as you can.
 We ask for a minimum of 48 hours so that we can find them provide them with a room at our facility and/or a new foster family.

 please contact Director of Philanthropy, Robin Friedman, (561) 651-9147